 The only participation needed from your spouse in an uncontested divorce is your spouse’s signature.

-Your spouse will need to sign the decree before a notary public, as this adds a lawyer of protection to your spouse.
+Your spouse will need to sign the decree before a notary public, as this adds a layer of protection to your spouse.

 You will not need to sign the document until your final hearing.
 Again, your spouse will not need to attend court.